Thanks for joining me on my journey into passive income entrepreneurship!

 This month, I began poking my head into the beast that is WordPress.

 A few hours and several tutorials later, I emerged from the beast's lair and confidently proclaimed, "The beast has been tamed, I got this."

 Then I spent 3 hours trying to change the font on my blog (while keeping the other formatting) and realized I would need to learn HTML and CSS (the programming language used for websites) if I wanted to do it myself.

 To me, this feels like fixing the engine of your car (not that I have a car or that I've ever fixed one).
 You can probably do it and it might work, but there's always a chance that your car blows up, with you inside it.

-So instead, I just pray I’ll never have any technical issues with my blog, which is probably unlikely, so when I do, I’m calling the mechanic and not fixing the car myself.
+So instead, I just pray I'll never have any technical issues with my blog, which is probably unlikely, but when I do, I'm calling the mechanic and not fixing the car myself.

 I then jumped straight into the research process for my niche website on acne scars with gusto.